 3.3.4.
-Quarter 5: Facilitate stakeholder review and comment on the draft plan.
-Any stakeholder may submit comments, additional information about new or changed circumstances relating to loads, resources, transmission projects or alternative solutions to be evaluated as part of the preparation of the draft transmission plan, or submit identified changes to data it provided in Quarter 1.
-The level of detail provided by the stakeholder should match the level of detail described in Quarter 1 above.
-The NTTG planning committee will collect, prioritize and select Economic Study Requests for consideration and determination of possible congestion and modification to the draft plan.
-All stakeholder submissions will be evaluated on a basis comparable to data and submissions required for planning the transmission system for both retail and wholesale customers, and solutions will be evaluated based on a comparison of their relative economics and ability to meet reliability criteria..
+Quarter 5[Stakeholder review of draft plan]: Facilitate stakeholder review and comment on the draft Regional Transmission Plan, including assessment of the benefits accruing from transmission facilities planned according to the transmission planning process.
+Any stakeholder may submit comments, additional information about new or changed circumstances relating to loads, resources, transmission projects or alternative solutions to be evaluated as part of the preparation of the Regional Transmission Plan, or submit identified changes to data it provided in Quarter 1.
+The information provided by the stakeholder should be likely to lead to a material change in the plan and match the level of detail described in Quarter 1 above.
+All stakeholder submissions will be evaluated, in consultation with stakeholders, on a basis comparable to data and on a basis comparable to data and submissions required for planning the transmission system for both retail and wholesale customers, and solutions will be evaluated based on a comparison of their relative economics and ability to meet reliability requirements, address economic considerations, and meet transmission needs driven by public policy.

+The NTTG planning committee will collect, prioritize and select Economic Study Requests for consideration and determination of possible congestion and modification to the draft Regional Transmission Plan.

 3.3.5.
 Quarter 6: Conduct up to two (2) production cost simulation studies per biennial study cycle.
 Document results and identify benefits in the cost allocation process.

 3.3.6.
-Quarter 7: Facilitate stakeholder process for review and comment on the plan, including assessment of the benefits accruing from transmission facilities planned according to the transmission planning process.
+Quarter 7: Facilitate stakeholder process for review and comment on the Regional Transmission Plan, including assessment of the benefits accruing from transmission facilities planned according to the transmission planning process.
 Document and consider simultaneous feasibility of identified projects, cost allocation recommendations, and stakeholder comments.

+Report on the Economic Study requests.

 3.3.7.
-Quarter 8: Submit final plan to the Steering Committee for approval, completing the biennial process.
-Share the final plan for consideration in the local and regional study processes.
+Quarter 8: Submit final Regional Transmission Plan to the Steering Committee for approval, completing the biennial process.
+Share the final Regional Transmission Plan for consideration in the local and regional study processes.

-Transmission Provider shall post the dates of the current NTTG planning cycle on its OASIS, along with notices for each upcoming sub-regional Planning Meeting which is open to all parties.
-Results of sub-regional and regional planning efforts will be considered in future Transmission System Planning cycles.
+Transmission Provider shall post the dates of the current NTTG planning cycle on its OASIS, along with notices for each upcoming regional Planning Meeting which is open to all parties.
+Results of regional and regional planning efforts will be considered in future Transmission System Planning cycles.

 3.4.
 Stakeholder Participation